suka1557/qrcode_generator/qrcode_project_steps.md

 With this goal in mind,
 let's start working on our Python QR Code Generator

+You can view all the code directly from Github: [QRCODE_GENERATOR](https://github.com/suka1557/qrcode_generator/)

 # Step 1: Create Virutal Environment
 To create a virtual environment using the built-in <strong>venv</strong> module, which is available in Python 3.3 and later versions